Today I learned that someone posted a link to this site at the Indie Gamer Forums. So welcome, Indie Gamer visitors.

 I only started developing this site on October 1st, so I haven’t even officially launched it yet.
 It was only this afternoon that I finished making the CSS style sheet for the site, but aside from this blog, there’s still no real content yet.
 I put up a very quick and dirty version a few days ago because I was doing a phone interview last week and mentioned this soon-to-exist site in the interview.
 The interviewer assured me that the article wouldn’t be posted for at least a week or so, so I told her it would be OK to include a link to this site in the article, since I knew I’d have the site at least launched by then.
 But of course Murphy had a say in all this, and the article with the link was online about 48 hours after I hung up the phone… before there was even a site here.

 I should at least explain what this site is going to be about.
 Although the home page currently features the new book I’m writing on software self-publishing, my plans for this site have nothing to do with software or computer games.
 I just put up the book sign-up list here temporarily, but I’ll eventually offload the book stuff to its own site.
 This site, however, is going to be purely about personal development.
-It will be something of an expansion of the personal productivity and motivation articles I wrote in the Dexterity Articles Section.
 After more than five years of writing articles, I’ve found that the personal development ones (as opposed to the software, marketing, or business articles) have been the most popular and have benefited people the most, based on all the feedback I’ve received about them.
 Some of these articles have been linked up to the point that they generate quite a bit of traffic.
-A Google search I just did on overcoming procrastination even lists one of my articles in the top 10.

 So if you don’t have much interest in reading about personal development, time management, getting organized, setting and achieving goals, and similar topics, then you probably won’t be interested in this site.
 Personal development has been a major interest of mine for more than a decade.
 I’ve read literally hundreds of such books and listened to many hundreds of hours of audio programs, not to mention attending a number of seminars.
 So this site is my newest expression of my deep interest in personal growth.